AtoanyTec/UFs/PC6047/EJ2026/Activity06_TheScientificMethod.md

-# 🔬 Activity: Applying the Scientific Method to Your Research Topic
+# 🔬 Activity: The Scientific Method to Your Research Topic

 ## 🎯 Objective
 Use **your own research topic** to identify and clearly explain **each step of the scientific method**, demonstrating scientific thinking, logical reasoning, and clarity.